celo-org/docs/blog/03-3-23-floral-tutorial-sage/floral-tutorial-sage.md

 ### What is Celo?

  Celo is a decentralized platform that aims to make financial tools accessible to people everywhere, especially in emerging markets.
 It uses a blockchain to secure transactions and allow for fast, cheap, and secure transfers of its stablecoin, CELO, which is pegged to the value of a basket of national currencies to reduce volatility.
 The Celo network is maintained by a network of validators who run its blockchain software and are incentivized with CELO tokens.
-The platform also includes a suite of dApps to offer financial services such as remittances, loans, and payments.<br>
+The platform also includes a suite of dApps to offer financial services such as remittances, loans, and payments.

 ## PREREQUISITE

 To take this tutorial, you will need:

 - A desktop computer with internet and a Chrome web browser.

 - A basic understanding of blockchain technology and smart contracts.
-If you're not familiar with this, we suggest taking our Introduction to Blockchain course first.

 - A desktop computer with internet and a Chrome web browser.

 ## REQUIREMENT